 Cold showers increase your sense of self-efficacy—and boost your internal locus of control.

-Along with the numerous medical benefits (increased immune response, circulatory and metabolic boost, anti-depressant effects, reduced inflammation, stress management, etc … )2 there’s one major way that these cold showers can upgrade your life:
+Along with the numerous, documented medical benefits (increased immune response, circulatory and metabolic boost, anti-depressant effects, reduced inflammation, better stress management, etc … )2 there’s one major way that these cold showers can upgrade your life:

 As Johnny from the Cobra Kai series would say, “They make you badass.”

-Cold showers increase your sense of self-efficacy—and boost your internal locus of control.
-In other words, how much you feel you are in control of your own life.
+Cold showers increase your sense of self-efficacy—and boost your internal locus of control (independent travel can as well).

-This natural tendency to seek comfort and avoid stress is what keeps us from reaching greater heights.
+This natural tendency to seek comfort and avoid stress keeps us from reaching greater heights.
 It makes us soft.
-The old gym cliché still applies when we’re talking about quitting a corporate job to create a better life: no pain, no gain.
+The old gym cliché still applies when talking about quitting an unpleasant job to create a better life: no pain, no gain.

-Better to figure it out in the shower than trying to do so in the mountains.
+Better to figure out how in the shower than trying to do it in the mountains.

-There will be a wimpy voice in your head (the old you) reminding you over and over that the knob is right there, two feet away.
+There will be a wimpy voice in your head (the old you) reminding you over and over that the knob is right there, within reach.
 You can easily end the stress and discomfort at any time.

 Assuming you’re showering alone, no one would know any different if you aborted and turned the knob back to warm.

-Taking cold showers is a daily gut check of your courage, integrity, and determination—some useful characteristics for becoming a badass.
+Taking cold showers is a daily gut check of your courage, integrity, and determination—some valuable characteristics for becoming a badass.